mfenerich/runtime-env-blog/_posts/2025-01-04-deploying-patroni-and-citus-on-kubernetes-from-zero-to-cluster-hero.md

 ---

-## **Next Steps 🌈**

-In upcoming posts, we’ll delve into **dynamic scaling** (adding/removing worker nodes on the fly), **monitoring** your cluster with metrics, and **handling failovers** gracefully.
-With your Patroni + Citus cluster running on Kubernetes, you’re well on your way to delivering a fault-tolerant, scalable PostgreSQL infrastructure.
-At this point, your data is safer than that last slice of pizza in a dorm-room fridge (just watch out for hungry roommates!). 🍕👀

 **Got questions or feedback?** Feel free to drop a comment below or open an issue in the [GitHub repository](https://github.com/mfenerich/patroni-citus-demo).
 Until next time, happy clustering!